Information for Parents

 How can lead affect my child?

-Very small amounts of lead can have a very serious and permanent effect on a child's growth and development.
-The amount of lead dust that can poison a child is so tiny, you can’t see it on hands, toys, floors, or other surfaces.
-Lead can cause:
+Very small amounts of lead can have a serious and permanent effect on a child's growth and development.
+The amount of lead dust that can poison a child is so tiny, you can’t see it on your hands, toys, floors, or other surfaces.
+Even small amounts of lead in their body can harm your child's ability to think, learn, and focus.
+Lead poisoning can cause:

 • Delays in speech, learning, growth and development